Ultimate Fast Cars For Under $20k Guide

 While E36 and E46 M3’s are often sourced for around $10k, we’ve also seen E92’s pop up in the $15k region.

-Many believe that the E46 M3 was the last of the ‘true’ M3’s, and with prices rising across Europe, it might be the perfect investment for the future in the US.
+Many car enthusiasts believe that the E46 M3 was the last of the ‘true’ M3’s, and with prices rising across Europe, it might be the perfect investment for the future in the US.

-If you’re considering the E46 M3, then try to avoid the SMG gearbox if possible, as these can often come with costly consequences.
+If you’re considering the E46 M3, then try to avoid the SMG automatic transmission if possible, as these can often come with costly consequences.
 (Ask me how I know!)

 Although the M3 offers the best package in stock form, the E9x 335i also has heaps of potential if you’re looking to build something unique.